Vadims06/topolograph-docker/README.md

 The Topolograph site will be available after a few minutes.
 Open the URL `http://localhost:8080/` in a web-browser.

+## MCP Server Integration

+This Docker setup includes an MCP (Model Context Protocol) server that enables AI agents and Large Language Models to interact with the Topolograph API for network analysis.
+The MCP server is available at `http://localhost:8000/mcp` and provides tools for:

+- Network topology analysis
+- OSPF/IS-IS event monitoring
+- Path calculation and backup path analysis
+- Graph status and connectivity monitoring
+- Node and edge queries

+The MCP server automatically connects to the Flask API and supports authentication via API tokens.

 ## Variables
 The application's variables are grouped in .env file
 * TOPOLOGRAPH_PORT - the application port